iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 # How the Reaction Wheel Unicycle Works

+This is a model of a unicycle with two symmetrically attached rotors.
+One of the reasons the matrix of inertia is not trivial is that the rotors’ axes of rotation do not intersect at a point.
+The constraint on the system is conservation of angular momentum.
+The angular velocity of the body is related to the rotor velocities.
+That relation gives rise to a differential equation in the rotation group Special Orthogonal (3) for the robot’s body.
+Using the Euler parameters of SO(3) we obtain a local coordinate description of the differential equation, in terms of the roll, pitch and yaw angles.
+The robot can be repositioned by controlling the rotor velocities.
+The Linear Quadratic Regulator regulates the roll and pitch angles by a choice of a suitable input.

 ## Introducing Reinforcement Learning and Feedback Control

 ## Natural Decision Methods

 ## An Optimal Adaptive Controller

+System states in real time.
+Even though the matrix of inertia (among other physical parameters) is unknown, the adaptive controller based on value iteration keeps the states stable and regulates them to zero.
+The index `k` denotes value iteration whereas the index `j` counts the number of policy updates.

 ## The Z-Euler Angle Is Not Observable